voronianski/dookie-css/README.md

 	});
 ```

-Check out examples folder to see how dookie can be introduced with pure node.js static server.
+Check out *./examples* folder to see how dookie can be introduced with pure node.js static [server](https://github.com/voronianski/dookie-css/blob/master/examples/static-server/server.js).
 So now all dookie utilities can be called within your ``.styl`` files and it's time to check lib's [documentation](https://github.com/voronianski/dookie-css#documentation).

 ##Documentation